Anyfi.net is a software extension for Wi-Fi access points

 with IEEE 802.11u an operator must expose their RADIUS interface and the plain-text communication of

-their subscribers to all roaming partners.
+their subscribers to their roaming partners (and their partners partners...).
 With Anyfi.net this is

-not necessary; each roaming partner is fully in control of their own security.
+not necessary; each party is fully in control of their own security.

-If you want to go it alone you can set up a proof of concept in your lab with using
+You can set up a quick proof of concept in your lab using

 firmware images for a number of popular Wi-Fi routers.